outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                 - student.intents for activity = "test-taking" includes "maintain focus conditions"
                 - conditions where intent = "focus" includes "temperature regulation"

+            - deriving emergent relationships:
+              - from this set of relationships organized by relationship factor, you can also derive emergent relationships by adding/removing/altering variable values & looking for anticipated state change points to see if theres a state change (governed by energy management patterns)

           3. Standardize variables by relationship metadata (directness, variance maximization, uncertainty)

             - given that you have at least one relevance factor to explore, standardize the relationships: